Science and Sustainability, Encouraging New Ideas

 And once she understood that such areas were a resource, she became dedicated to protecting them.

-It was that deep affection for the outdoors that brought her to Duquesne’s Bayer School of Natural and Environmental Sciences, where she could expand her horizons by getting her hands dirty – literally.
+It was that deep affection for the outdoors that brought her to Duquesne’s School of Science and Engineering where she could expand her horizons by getting her hands dirty – literally.

 “As part of my academic program, I participated in research around community gardens and urban agriculture,” she said.
 “Pittsburgh has a lot of neighborhoods that are food deserts, especially in African-American or low-income areas.
 I’ve done work helping residents plant and garden so they can have food for themselves.”